FabianHoerst/FabianHoerst.github.io/content/project/cellvit/index.md

 slides: ""
 ---

 CellViT is an advanced deep learning-based method designed for automated instance segmentation of cell nuclei within digitized tissue samples.
 This project achieves exceptional performance, surpassing existing methods with remarkable results on the challenging PanNuke dataset.
+The software is widely used in the community, with **>175 stars on GitHub and >30.000 website accesses**.
+CellViT is used by many research institutes, including Harvard University.

 Some key features of CellViT include:

 - **State-of-the-Art Performance**: CellViT outperforms existing methods for nuclei instance segmentation, achieving a mean panoptic quality of 0.51 and an F1-detection score of 0.83 on the PanNuke dataset.